-PacifiCorp, the NCRWQCB and ODEQ have begun planning for the water quality workshop.
-The goal of the workshop is to inform participants on water quality conditions in the Klamath River basin and engage invited experts and managers to evaluate several large-scale nutrient and organic matter reduction projects including the pilot studies conducted through Interim Measure 11.
-The NCRWCB has taken the lead on the steering committee that will oversee the workshop development and has been active in securing additional funds to support workshop activities.
-It is anticipated that the workshop will occur in fall/winter 2011 in Sacramento, California.
+Planning for the water quality workshop continues with PacifiCorp, the NCRWQCB and ODEQ having formed a steering committee for the workshop.
+The goal of the workshop is to inform participants on water quality conditions in the Klamath River basin and engage invited experts and managers to evaluate large-scale nutrient and organic matter reduction technologies for application in the Klamath basin.
+The NCRWQCB has taken the lead on the steering committee.
+The California Coastal Conservancy has matched PacifiCorp's funding to assist with workshop planning and pre-andpost workshop reports.
+A consultant team has been hired to develop these report materials.
+The workshop is scheduled to occur September 11-13, 2012 in Sacramento, California.